 –

-Now, let me point out this very important truth, to those of you who want to know more of the distinctions of Biblical marriage from secular marriage.
+Now, let me point out this very important truth to those of you who want to know more of the difference between Biblical marriage and secular marriage.

 –

 Everything you hear by the church concerning the Christian heterosexual marriage is about the “commitment” of the husband to the wife and wife to the husband.
 They proclaim that it is the commitment to each other that makes and sustains their marriage.
 Well, they are right to a point.
-However, this commitment to each other is nothing more than and only culminates from their commitment to the instructions and commands given to us by God’s Word on what they are to be and their individual conduct within that marriage.
+However, this commitment to each other is nothing more than, and only culminates from, their one-flesh union and commitment to the instructions and commands given to us by God’s Word on what they are to be, as well as their individual sexual conduct while in that marriage.
+Just declaring verbally to be committed doesn’t make a Biblical marriage.

 –

 Therefore, to be committed to your spouse is really a commitment not so much to them, but to Christ – in obedience as a member of His body and the fulfillment of your calling in glorifying Him.
 Within the Christian marriage, commitment to each other is the product of commitment and obedience to Christ.
-Your love to each another starts with loving Christ and keeping His commandments.
+Your love to one another starts with loving Christ and keeping His commandments.
 Unbelievers don’t live by Christ’s commandments and can have their own ideas of commitment.
+Christian marital commitment isn’t based upon what either of the spouse’s believes it should be either.

 –